 The DSL receives updated child protection training at least every two years to provide them with the knowledge and skills required to carry out the role.
-This includes local inter-agency working protocols, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children, training in the Bromley Safeguarding Children Partnership policy's approach to Prevent duties and harmful sexual behaviours.
+This includes local inter-agency working protocols, participation in child protection case conferences, supporting children in need, identifying children susceptible to radicalisation, record keeping and promoting a culture of listening to children, training in the Bromley Safeguarding Children Partnership policy's approach to Prevent duties and harmful sexual behaviours.
+The DSL also receives more in-depth training, including on extremist and terrorist ideologies, how to make referrals and how to work with Channel panels.
+This training is updated at least every two years, enabling the DSL to support other staff on Prevent matters and update them on relevant issues.
 Further details of the required training content for the DSL are set out in Annex C of KCSIE.